MatthiasBart/bachelor-thesis/chapters/4-concept.typ

 = Concept

-The following introduces the abstract design of how direct #gls("ptp") communication between iOS devices is tested and measured for evaluation in this thesis.
-The measurement setup should try to systematically quantify how the performance of #gls("ptp") iOS connection is and how it changes under different surroundings.
+The following introduces the abstract design of how direct #gls("ptp") communication between #gls("ios") devices is tested and measured for evaluation in this thesis.
+The measurement setup should try to systematically quantify how the performance of #gls("ptp") #gls("ios") connection is and how it changes under different surroundings.
 Different approaches to solve this problem do exist, which are briefly evaluated and compared among each other.

 == Approaches

 === Continuity Black Box Testing

-Using Apple's Continuity features to send and receive data on different iOS devices could be tested and analyzed.
+Using Apple's Continuity features to send and receive data on different #gls("ios") devices could be tested and analyzed.
 In the simplest form this would involve selecting a particular file with a particular size and measuring the time it takes to transport this file from one device to another.
 The data transfer speed could be approximated using the file size and the time it took to transfer the file.
 Another approach to this black box testing could involve using a network sniffer to monitor connection establishment like local #gls("mdns") and security handshakes including recording and analyzing the transmission process like congestion control and packet loss recovery.
 This could further be applied on different abstraction layers like measuring the physical radio frequency energy used or how many IP packages needed to be sent.

-=== iOS Application
+=== #gls("ios") Application

-iOS provides several #gls("api") that allow a third party developer to access various underlying technologies to establish #gls("ptp") connections.
+#gls("ios") provides several #gls("api") that allow a third party developer to access various underlying technologies to establish #gls("ptp") connections.
 The software could directly record how much data is sent and received mitigating overhead of measurement logic.
-Using the frameworks provided by Apple is also an interface available to any third party developer and can therefore be implemented in any iOS application without the need to bypass any restrictions.
+Using the frameworks provided by Apple is also an interface available to any third party developer and can therefore be implemented in any #gls("ios") application without the need to bypass any restrictions.

 === Jailbreaking

-Jailbreaking is a term used to describe the bypassing of the security mechanism in iOS.
+Jailbreaking is a term used to describe the bypassing of the security mechanism in #gls("ios").
 This allows the user to install arbitrary third party software and gain full access to the operating system.
 This would allow to also access interfaces like the cellular antenna that is restricted and not accessible to a third party developer or turning off services that would interfere with testing @ao_kaspersky_lab_jailbreaking_nodate.
-This however violates Apple's iOS Software License Agreement and testing could potentially disturb restricted frequency bands that are licensed @apple_inc_unauthorized_nodate.
-Additionally considering the current use cases of iOS devices and restrictions of the operating system it seems unlikely that developers other than Apple could have similar interfaces in near future.
+This however violates Apple's #gls("ios") Software License Agreement and testing could potentially disturb restricted frequency bands that are licensed @apple_inc_unauthorized_nodate.
+Additionally considering the current use cases of #gls("ios") devices and restrictions of the operating system it seems unlikely that developers other than Apple could have similar interfaces in near future.

 == Experiment Design

-After evaluating the aforementioned concepts the decision was taken to build an iOS Application establishing and intercepting the #gls("ptp") connection to measure connection metrics.
+After evaluating the aforementioned concepts the decision was taken to build an #gls("ios") Application establishing and intercepting the #gls("ptp") connection to measure connection metrics.
 It is the most practicable considering the use for a wide mass, because staying in the boundaries imposed by Apple and using only first party frameworks makes developing and distributing in the App Store easier.
 The application needs to be installed on two nearby devices to establish a connection and transfer data.
 Furthermore since iPhones are typically used under various circumstances and surroundings testing should also cover representable scenarios for common places visited by iPhone users.

 === Prototype

-The prototype should be installable on arbitrary iOS devices and should serve as both client and server.
+The prototype should be installable on arbitrary #gls("ios") devices and should serve as both client and server.
 The client must be capable of discovering nearby peers and sending a connection request after user instruction.
 The server must be capable of advertising a service that clients can find and handling incoming connection requests.
 Both must be able to display the metrics that the applications measured to the user and should support a method to abort ongoing connections to start new advertisers/discoverers.

 === Testing